-Requires ROP

-Deep hooks: EMET protects critical APIs and the subsequent lower level APIs used by the top level critical API.
-For example, EMET not only hooks and protects kernel32!VirtualAlloc but also the related lower level functions, kernelbase!VirtualAlloc and ntdll!NtAllocateVirtualMemory.
+Requires Deep hooks: EMET will protect critical APIs and the subsequent lower level ROP APIs used by the top level critical API.
+For example, EMET will not only hook and protect kernel32!VirtualAlloc but also the related lower level functions, such as kernelbase!VirtualAlloc and ntdll!NtAllocateVirtualMemory.
 Anti detours: Some exploits attempt to evade the hooks by executing a copy of the hooked function prologue and then jump to the function past the prologue.
-With "Anti detours" option enabled, common shellcode using this technique are not effective.
+With "Anti detours" option enabled, common shellcode using this technique will not be effective.
 Banned functions: By enabling this option, additional APIs, configured in a list, will be blocked when used.
 In this version only ntdll!LdrHotPatchRoutine is configured to mitigate potential exploits abusing this API.
+Requires EAF EAF+: By enabling this option, EAF will add protection also to KERNELBASE (in addition to NTDLL and KERNEL32) and will perform integrity checks on stack limits and registers when exports are accessed.
+Moreover, this mitigation will block read access attempts to protected export table addresses when originated from modules commonly used for probing memory using memory corruption vulnerabilities.
+NOTE: in EMET5.0TP the list of modules restricted from accessing export tables, should be manually defined by the user in the following registry key per-application: HKLM\SOFTWARE\Microsoft\EMET_settings\{CLSID}\eaf_modules = "" The default configuration profile adds EAF+ only to Internet Explorer process and with the following list of restricted modules: "mshtml.dll;flash.ocx;jscript.dll;vbscript.dll;vgx.dll"

-Certificate Trust (configurable certificate pinning)
+1.3 Certificate Trust (configurable certificate pinning)